2023–2024 Board of Directors

 Jeansil’s contributions to the HIV sector span from volunteering for the Farah Foundation in the late 2000s to capacity building with Ugandan HIV-led organizations after his first undergraduate degree.
 His introduction to the HIV Legal Network came in 2012 when he attended the 4th Symposium on HIV, Law & Human Rights.
 Jeansil formally joined the orbit of the Legal Network as a Legal Policy Intern in the Summer of 2015.
 In his more than 15 years of contributing to the sector, he has worked at COCQ-SIDA, AIDS Community Care Montreal, and a variety of regional, provincial, and national consultation committees.
 As a proud Montrealer who completed his B.C.L./LL.B. at McGill’s Faculty of Law, he also obtained degrees in Communication Studies, Religious Studies, and Globalization from Concordia University.

 Jeansil brings a holistic understanding of access to justice for people living with HIV, trans populations, migrants, and the broader 2SLGBTQIA+ community.
 Jeansil does not shy away from his Filipino-Muslim heritage and status as a gay man of colour in Canada.
 As a proud Canadian immigrant, he seeks to break down institutional forms of oppression and engage with a society that does not tolerate any form of gender-based, sexual orientation-based, religion-based or ethnoculturally based discrimination.
-Currently, Jeansil works at the Immigration Refugee Board of Canada as a Decision-maker in the Refugee Protection Division.
+Currently, Jeansil is a Board Member at the Immigration Refugee Board of Canada’s Refugee Protection Division working as Strategic Operations and Program Manager of the Gender-related Task Force (GRTF) and the Task Force for Less Complex Claims (TFLCC), and Chief of Staff for the GRTF-TFLCC Assistant Deputy Chair’s Office.

 Y.Y.
 Chen (he/him, Vice Chair)